NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 Global Time Reference
 ~~~~~~~~~~~~~~~~~~~~~

-An NWBFile can have two primary time references.
-The global time reference for all objects in the NWBFile is the
+An :nwb-schema:ref:`sec-NWBFile` can have two primary time references.
+The global time reference for all objects in the
-:py:attr:`~pynwb.file.NWBFile.timestamps_reference_time`.
+:nwb-schema:ref:`sec-NWBFile` is the ``timestamps_reference_time``.
 By default, this is also set to the
-:py:attr:`~pynwb.file.NWBFile.session_start_time`, but when writing multiple NWBFiles that are all designed to align
+``session_start_time``, but when writing multiple NWBFiles that are all designed to align
-to the same time reference, the :py:attr:`~pynwb.file.NWBFile.session_start_time` may be set separately from the
+to the same time reference, the ``session_start_time`` may be set separately from the explicitly specified common
-explicitly set common :py:attr:`~pynwb.file.NWBFile.timestamps_reference_time` used across all of the NWBFiles.
+``timestamps_reference_time`` used across all of the NWBFiles.

-All time-related data in the NWBFile should be synchronized to the
+All time-related data in the NWBFile should be synchronized to the ``timestamps_reference_time`` so that future users
-:py:attr:`~pynwb.file.NWBFile.timestamps_reference_time` so that future users are able to understand the timing of all
-events contained within the NWBFile.
+are able to understand the timing of all events contained within the NWBFile.